akram12affou/Todo-List/README.md

 # Todo-List
-i build his project using typeScript , reactStrap Components , material - Ui icons and React js
+i build this project using typeScript , reactStrap Components , material - Ui icons and React js